wills106/homeassistant-solax-modbus/docs/faq.md

 - [SolaX Power](solax-faq.md)
 - [Sofar Solar](sofar-faq.md)

+## Donations / Sponsor

+Please don't use / expect Donations as a form of paid technical support.

+I was asked to add the option to recieve donations as people wanted to buy me a Beer/Cola or multiples as a form of thanks.

 ## Entity I need is not present

 Your desired entity is most likely disabled.
 Example given is for "Config Max Export"